U.S. Air Force Distinguished Visitors Host an All Call on JBPHH

-Chief Master Sergeant of the Air Force David Flosi speaks to Team Hickam Airmen during a base visit at Joint Base Pearl Harbor-Hickam, Hawaii, April 2, 2024.
-The Secretary of the Air Force, Chief of Staff of the Air Force and the Chief Master Sgt. of the Air Force hosted an all call on JBPHH, answering questions about the future of joint bases, re-optimization within the U.S. Air Force and promotion rates.
-(U.S. Air Force photo by Senior Airman Mark Sulaica)
+Air Force Chief of Staff Gen. David Allvin speaks to Team Hickam Airmen during a base visit at Joint Base Pearl Harbor-Hickam, Hawaii, April 2, 2024.
+An all call was held to provide Airmen with a unique opportunity to speak to the top three leaders of the Air Force on retention, quality of life and future operations in the Air Force.
+(U.S. Air Force photo by Staff Sgt.
+Alan Ricker)

 |Date Taken: